 NAT Enabling:

 ADVANCED FEATURE!
-Allows you to t every case you would NOT want to turn urn the Network Address Translation feature off.
-In almost h this feature off.
-More Info
+Allows you to you would NOT want to turn this fee o tum the Network Address Translation feature off, in armost every case above off.
+More listo

-· NAT Enable / Disable > Inable O Disable
+- MAT Enable / Disable >

 Enabling/Disabling UPnP

 UPnP (Universal Plug-and-Play) is yet another advanced feature offered by your Belkin Router.
 It is a technology that offers seamless operation of voice messaging, video messaging, games, and other applications that are UPnP-compliant.
 Some applications require the Router's firewall to be configured in a specific way to operate properly.
 This usually requires opening TCP and UDP ports, and in some instances, setting trigger ports.
 An application that is UPnP-compliant has the ability to communicate with the Router, basically "telling" the Router which way it needs the firewall configured.
 The Router ships with the UPnP feature disabled.
 If you are using any applications that are UPnP-compliant, and wish to take advantage of the UPnP features, you can enable the UPnP feature.
 Simply select "Enable" in the "UPnP Enabling" section of the "Utilities" page.
 Click "Apply Changes" to save the change.